 The Reserve Bank today left the Official Cash Rate (OCR) unchanged at 2.5 percent.

-Reserve Bank Governor Alan Bollard said: “The outlook for the New Zealand economy remains very uncertain following February’s Christchurch earthquake.
+Reserve Bank Governor Alan Bollard said: “The outlook for the New Zealand economy has improved since the publication of the March Statement.